S3-working-group/s3-practical-guide/src/defining-agreements/logbook.md

 * Personal logbooks
     * domain descriptions, strategies and development plans
-    * governace and operational backlogs for roles
+    * governance and operational backlogs for roles
     * decisions related to delivering value in a role